jberthoux/onlyoffice-alfresco/README.md

 ## Configuration

-Module configuration can be found at `/alfresco/s/onlyoffice/onlyoffice-config` page
+Module configuration can be found inside `Alfresco Administration Console` or by simply navigating to `http://<alfrescohost>/alfresco/s/onlyoffice/onlyoffice-config`

 > You can also add `onlyoffice.url` in `alfresco-global.properties`.
 Configuration made via settings page will override `alfresco-global.properties`.

 ## JWT

-JWT can be configured via configuration page or by adding `onlyoffice.jwtsecret` в `alfresco-global.properties`.
+JWT can be configured via [configuration page](#configuration) or by adding `onlyoffice.jwtsecret` in `alfresco-global.properties`.

 The JWT configuration on the Document Server side can be found [here](https://api.onlyoffice.com/editors/signature/).